drew-williamson/drew-williamson.github.io/_pages/about.md

     <p>75 Francis St.</p>
     <p>Boston, MA 02115</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+<p></p>

 I am board certified in Anatomic Pathology after training at Brigham & Women's Hospital (BWH) and am currently a fellow in Molecular Genetic Pathology, also at BWH, as well as a Clinical Fellow at Harvard Medical School.
+I hold an MD from Case Western Reserve University School of Medicine and a BA in Mathematics from Oberlin College.

-I am a member of the [Mahmood Lab](https://faisal.ai/).
+I am a member of the [Mahmood Lab](https://faisal.ai/) where we study how AI can improve diagnostics.
 My interests include digital pathology, computational pathology, and molecular pathology.
-I hold an MD from Case Western Reserve University and a BA in Mathematics from Oberlin College.

-<> Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-<> Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My prior research projects have spanned from Raman spectroscopic analysis of butadienes, to morphometrics of bones from the [Hamann-Todd Osteological Collection](https://www.cmnh.org/phys-anthro/collection-database) to improve orthopedic surgery outcomes, to evolutionary approaches to cancer cell modelling.
+Generally, my focus has been on using quantitative and computational techniques to improve medicine.